zolantris/ValheimMods/src/ValheimRAFT/README.md

    have higher chance of breaking other things and are harder to maintain.
 3. If you want to directly get involved.
 Reach out on discord.

+## Attribution

+- Sarcen: For creating the initial mod and supporting it until v1.4.8!
+- RacerX: For contributing a stag icon for sails.
+Looks awesome!

 ## Support Open Source

 <a href='https://ko-fi.com/zolantris' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />